chris-ede9/multinational-retail-data-centralisation/ReadMe.md

 - Task 8: Create the primary keys in the dimensions tables.

 - Task 9: Finalising the star-based schema and adding the foreign keys to the orders table.

+## Milestone 4

+> Querying the data.
+Write business led queries that benefit the business in making informed data-led decisions.

+> All data queries for the tasks can be found in the sales_data\data_queries folder

+- Task 1: How many stores does the business have and in which countries?

+- Task 2: Which locations currently have the most stores?

+- Task 3: Which months produce the average highest cost of sales typically?

+- Task 4: How many sales are coming from online?

+- Task 5: What percentage of sales come through each type of store?

+- Task 6: Which month in each year produced the highest cost of sales?

+- Task 7: What is our staff headcount?

+- Task 8: Which German store type is selling the most?

+- Task 9: How quickly is the company making sales?